mindspore-ai/mindspore/model_zoo/official/gnn/gcn/README.md

 # [Dataset](#contents)
+Note that you can run the scripts based on the dataset mentioned in original paper or widely used in relevant domain/network architecture.
+In the following sections, we will introduce how to run the scripts using the related dataset below.

 | Dataset  | Type             | Nodes | Edges | Classes | Features | Label rate |
 | -------  | ---------------: |-----: | ----: | ------: |--------: | ---------: |
 | Cora    | Citation network | 2708  | 5429  | 7       | 1433     | 0.052      |